 An average best-of-3 tennis match lasts 90 minutes, while a best-of-5 match lasts 2 hours and 45 minutes.
 Professional tennis matches have been shorter than 20 minutes, but the longest match has lasted for 11 hours and 5 minutes.

 Two rapid 6-0 sets in around 30 minutes could decide the fastest, most one-sided, best-of-three-sets match.
-When a set goes to a tie-break, it will take around an hour.
+When a set goes to a tie-break, it will most likely take around an hour.
 Therefore, it will take over three hours to complete a match with a close best of three sets.
 There can be a five-set match in less than an hour, but a five-set match can take five to six hours, emphasizing how physically demanding the men’s grand slam can be.

-How Long Three Set Matches Last
+How Long Do Three Set Matches Last?

 During a best-of-three match, a player may win both sets if he or she wins both sets or if both sets are shared, the match may go into three sets.